1 Day of Serendipity in Syracuse at Minareto Siracusa

 Rocky Solarium

-The lulling soundscape makes it quite easy to descend into slumber, but avoid getting too entranced by this ambiance since you have many more corners of the resort to explore!
+The lulling soundscape makes it quite easy to descend into slumber, but avoid getting too entranced by this ambiance since you have more corners of the resort to explore!

 Lunch - Nesos

-The included breakfast entails an abundant buffet featuring a selection of homemade pastries, cakes and cannoli, which you can pair with raw honey comb, cheeses and charcuterie from local producers.
+The included breakfast entails an abundant buffet featuring a selection of homemade pastries, cakes, and cannoli which you can pair with raw honey comb, cheeses, and charcuterie from local producers.
 Don’t miss the most delightful Sicilian speciality—granita served a soft brioche bun!

 Baia delle Latomie